Kaizen-DFA/kzn_mods/ReadMe.txt

 [EN]Install Instructions:

 	- Add folder to your resources.
-	- Add 'start kaizen_xenon' or 'ensure kaizen_xenon' to your server.cfg.
+	- Add 'start kaizen_mods' or 'ensure kaizen_mods' to your server.cfg.
 	- Import SQL to your database.

 For Questions: Kaizen#1769